- January 17, 2019

 With today’s growth in private label and higher margin expectations, retailers are looking to expand assortments, balance price and quality and outperform competition.
 New technologies in vendor management software offer a centralized platform that can cut employees’ efforts for collecting and managing suppliers’ data, quotations, tracking audits and certifications.
 Retail team can use their expertise purposefully and focus more on business at hand.

-The answer to these adversities is a real-time, supplier management software tool that is available to all teams that deal with private label development and suppliers.
+The answer to these adversities is a real-time, PLM software tool that is available to all teams that deal with private label development and suppliers.
 This system, will allow a more streamlined supplier onboarding process, production tracking and post order commitment tracking.
 Overall, supplier management software tools will help to collaborate with suppliers in a timely and highly accurate way.
 Retail organizations can bridge the communication gap between suppliers and themselves to optimize decisions that affect product development and speed-to-market.

 With the improved visibility and an audit trail, the right vendor management software can expose inadequacies in supply chain and retailers can mitigate risks accordingly.
 When retailers and their suppliers communicate and collaborate in real-time, they can minimize constraints, reduce product recalls and, simultaneously, grow consumer confidence.

-To learn more about effective supplier management software and other supply chain management (SCM) tools visit us @ CBX Software or Contact Us and for continued updates and insights follow CBX on LinkedIn.
+To learn more about effective supplier management software and other supply chain management software (SCM) tools visit us @ CBX Software or Contact Us and for continued updates and insights follow CBX on LinkedIn.

 Written by Ana Jovanovic, January, 16 2018